The Carlingford Lough Greenway

 The first section, opened in 2014, runs from Carlingford Marina (where OnYerBike is based) to the neighbouring village Omeath, just under 7km away, almost entirely along the track bed of the old Dundalk, Newry & Greenore Railway.

-Today, to cycle or walk from Carlingford to Newry and on to The Newry Canal Way would involve you traveling along the often busy R173 main road for approximately 10km.
-It can be done - people including myself do it - but today it is not a safe, suitable road for a family to take a ride.
-This will all change - and soon - with the extension of the Carlingford Lough Greenway to connect Omeath to Victoria Lock, again largely using the track bed of the Dundalk, Newry & Greenore Railway.
+As of today (18th April 2024) to cycle or walk from Carlingford to Newry would involve you travelling along the often busy R173 main road for approximately 10km.
+There's no pavement for much of the way and obviously cycling is on the public road.
+It can be done - cyclists including myself do it - but today it is not a safe, suitable road for a family to take a ride.

 The vision of a cross-border Greenway that links Carlingford to Newry is being delivered by Louth County Council working in collaboration with Newry, Mourne and Down District Council and East Border Region Ltd with significant EU funding.
 The project will create 10.1km of additional Greenway, including a link from Carlingford Marina into Carlingford itself and of course a connection between Omeath and Victoria Lock.